Poppin' Smoke

 Further north along the windward side of Oahu is Marine Corps Base Hawaii (MCBH) on Kaneohe Bay.
 MCBH has several recreational lodging options located throughout the base.
 Details, pricing, and reservation information for all facilities are on the MCBH lodging website.

-While staying at MCBH, enjoy all of the MWR facilities on the base, including the Marina, Outdoor Recreation & Equipment Center, and the Kaneohe Klipper golf course, ranked among the top military golf courses!
+While staying at MCBH, enjoy all of the MWR facilities on the base, including the Marina, Outdoor Recreation & Equipment Center, swimming pools, and the Kaneohe Klipper golf course, ranked among the top military golf courses!

 The 13th hole of a golf course overlooking the beach with a palm tree blowing in the wind